-The day after my lunch at Soot Bul Gui Rim 2 Korean BBQ - Los Angeles (Koreatown), one of my friends came into town and was staying in Koreatown.
+The day after my lunch at Soot Bul Gui Rim 2 Korean BBQ - Los Angeles (Koreatown), my friend Ivan came into town and was staying in Koreatown.
 He wanted to meet up for coffee in the late afternoon.
 Phew!
 Because I'm not sure if I was up for another round of Korean barbecue so soon.
 Oh who am I kidding?
 I'm usually up for Korean barbecue, just not that particular day. :P

 In the past few years, there has been a slew of higher-end coffee shops opening in Koreatown charging premium prices for so-so coffee.
 They've been popular because the coffee shops themselves are much nicer than average, sometimes with private rooms, they're open late, and they have free Wi-Fi.
 I remembered a post on Coffee House Heyri that Jeannie of The World is My Oyster so I suggested it to my friend.
 Turned out, he was staying just a few blocks away.